apivideo/api.video-python-client/docs/PlayerThemesApi.md

 List all player themes

 Retrieve a list of all the player themes you created, as well as details about each one.
-Tutorials that use the [player endpoint](https://api.video/blog/endpoints/player).

 ### Example
 ```python